BrianSMiller/annotatedLibrary/README.md

 Rather than being an archive of exemplary recordings, like the [Watkins Marine Mammal Sound Database](https://cis.whoi.edu/science/B/whalesounds/index.cfm), this Annotated Library is intended to contain a sample of sounds that is representative of real-world long-term underwater recordings.
 Such representative recordings are more appropriate for training and testing detection algorithms than curated 'best of' recordings.

 The code included in this repository is a grab-bag of different functions that were developed during creation of the IWC-SORP Anntotated Library, as well as functions used to analyse these data for the resulting publications.
-The code in this repository depends on the Matlab package soundFolder to streamline accessing of wav files.
 Some of the functionality provided by this code includes:
   * Functions for sub-sampling long-term datasets
   * Functions for reading Raven Selection Tables
   * Functions for reading Koogu Detections (which are essentially a sub-type of Raven Selection Table)